-For most Americans living today, there has been a presumption that our children's lives will be more prosperous than own.
+For most Americans today, there has been a presumption that our children's lives will be more prosperous than ours.
 The American Dream, whatever particularities might include, has always included this assumption.
 It is virtually a social contract.
 Is the idea that most of our children will have a more prosperous life than we did really valid?

 1890-1920 = 1.50%